 Montana’s economy is primarily based on agriculture, including ranching and cereal grain farming.
 Other significant economic activities include oil, gas, coal and hard rock mining, lumber, and the fastest-growing sector, tourism.
 Health care, service, and government sectors are also significant to the state’s economy.
 In 2011,Montana ranked third in the nation in number of craft breweries per capita.

 The population in Montana is distributed over a large geographic area.
 Montanians living in rural areas face unique challenges to both accessing services and finding employment.
 These challenges are compounded for those living with disability and poverty.

-The state-federal vocational rehabilitation system in Montana faces many challenges as it strives to serve people with significant disabilities and promote competitive integrated employment.
-Project E3 will provide intensive technical assistance to two regions of the state:
+The state-federal vocational rehabilitation system in Montana faced many challenges as it strove to serve people with significant disabilities and promote competitive integrated employment.
+Project E3 provided intensive technical assistance to two regions of the state: